martintan/product-sentiment-analysis/README.md

     - visualizations
     - csv output

+I timeboxed the sentiment analysis work to a maximum of 4 hours.
-The bulk of the sentiment analysis logic was done just over an hour.
+The bulk of the sentiment analysis logic was done in just over an hour.
 I spent another hour adding tests and doing manual checking.
 Additionally, around 30 minutes was spent refactoring and modularizing code.